lantelyes/chess-demo/client/README.md

 3) Algoritm optimization (eg. avoiding duplicate resulting coordinates)
 4) Various smaller optimizations and cleaner ways to write things
 5) More verbose, complete comments throughout the code
+6) CI integration with Heroku deployment
+7) Review appa for pull requests

+On a final note, I fully understand in a collaberate project, GitHub would be used by creating feature/fix branches, that would then be reviewed as pull requests.

+I opted just to commit to master for the sake of the smallness of the project, and the fact that I am the only contributer.